Turing degree spectra of differentially closed fields: Introduction

 \begin{lemma} Let $K$ be a differentially closed field and

-Then $I$ is a strongly minimal set of indiscernibles. \end{lemma}
+Then $A$ is a strongly minimal set of indiscernibles. \end{lemma}

-Note that $I$ must be a trivial strongly minimal set and hence $I$ is orthogonal to each of the sets $E^\sharp_a$.
-(Also, the set $I$ is computable in the Turing degree of the differential field $K$, as defined in the next subsection.)
+It follows from indiscernibility that $A$ must be a trivial strongly minimal set and hence $A$ is orthogonal to each of the sets $E^\sharp_a$.
+(Also, the set $A$ is computable in the Turing degree of the differential field $K$, as defined in the next subsection.)